Employee Provident Fund (EPF)

 Employee and Employer Contributions

 Both employees and employers are required to contribute towards the EPF fund.
-Each contributes 12% of the employee’s basic salary and dearness allowance.
+Both the employer and the employee each contribute 12% of the employee’s basic salary and dearness allowance.

-- Employee's Contribution: 12% of the employee’s salary is deducted monthly and deposited into the EPF account.
+- Employee's Contribution: Every month, 12% of the employee’s salary is taken and added to their EPF account.

 - Employer's Contribution: The employer also contributes 12% of the employee's salary, which is distributed among EPF, EPS, and EDLIS.